2009 GU Hall of Fame Class celebrated at Induction Ceremony

 "When I looked at that table of former players today I couldn't help but cry because of the great memories that Gallaudet gave me," said Jackson.

 The Bison won four straight Potomac Intercollegiate Conference championships (1974-77) under the tutelage of Coach Jackson.
 His best season came in 1977 where Gallaudet won 20 matches.
 In 1976, the program won the Eastern Region 3 Tournament.
-In 1974, the Bison won the National Association of Intercollegiate Athletics (NAIA) championship.
-The next season GU won the NAIA District 19 championship.
+In 1975, the Bison were a participant in the National Association of Intercollegiate Athletics (NAIA) national tournament after they won the NAIA District 19 championship.
+He led the Bison to five straight winning seasons after the pilot season.

 Richard A. Jacobs, '91, was presented by his former Gallaudet coaches Jimmy DeStefano (men's basketball and former Athletic Director), Vance Rewolinski (baseball), Thomas Withrow (track and field) and Richard Pelletier (football).
 Jacobs was an all-around student-athlete at Gallaudet University in the late 1980's.